Stare Rogowo

-Stare Rogowo is a village in the administrative district of Gmina Stary Lubotyń, within Ostrów Mazowiecka County, Masovian Voivodeship, in east-central Poland.
+Stare Rogowo is a village in the administrative district of Gmina Stary Lubotyń, within Ostrów County, Masovian Voivodeship, in east-central Poland.

 History

 Rogowo was a village of petty nobility.
 In 1827, it had a population of 138.

 On 10 September 1939, during the German invasion of Poland at the start of World War II, German troops perpetrated a massacre of 21 Poles in Stare Rogowo (see also Nazi crimes against the Polish nation).